Incorporating a Business and the Concept of Piercing the Corporate Veil

-One of the most attractive features of incorporating a business entity is the limited liability protection accorded to its corporate directors, officers, and shareholders.
+One of the most attractive features of incorporating a business entity is the limited liability protection according to its corporate directors, officers, and shareholders.
 When incorporating a business, a corporation will be viewed in the eyes of the law as an entity entirely independent and distinct from its owners, the corporate shareholders.
-The concept of limited liability limits risk exposure of owners and shareholders to the conduct and actions of the corporation.
+The concept of limited liability limits the risks exposure of owners and shareholders to the conduct and actions of the corporation.

 Incorporating a Business

 The concept of incorporating a business rests behind the corporate veil, which entitles a company to function independently from its members.
 This protective shroud provides a shield for owners and shareholders against personal liability from corporate debts.
 This means that in most situations creditors have no claim on the personal assets of individual entrepreneurs in the unlikely event that the corporation goes bankrupt.

 However, the corporate veil doctrine has its limitations.
 When corporate members fail to perform their responsibilities and neglect to maintain corporate formalities and protocols, the protective veil can be lifted, through a process called piercing the corporate veil.
 The doctrine of piercing the corporate veil means that individual corporate officials and owners can be held personally accountable for the debts and obligations incurred by the corporation.

 Piercing the Corporate Veil – When Does it Happen?

 The court invokes corporate veil piercing when the corporate principals neglect to maintain the distinct characteristics between the corporation and the shareholders.
 In other words, they fail to correctly maintain the formality of the corporation.
 Piercing the corporate veil is a judicial act that allows the creditor to puncture the veil of limited liability protection conferred upon corporate official owners.
 The court holds those people personally responsible for corporate obligations.